 in The Wharf

-North Beach San Francisco is known for its great Italian food.
-You will also find some other great restaurants with a broad array of cuisines.
+North Beach San Francisco is especially known for its great Italian food, but you will also find some other great restaurants with a broad array of cuisines.
 Below is a list of some of my favorites in this San Francisco neighborhood.